FLIGHT TRAINING

 Initial skill building will be conducted at strips near the KVBT airport.
 Once you have mastered the techniques, we can move to working at the many airstrips within thirty miles or so.

 There are a number of lodging options in the Bentonville area from fancy to spartan.
-Here is a list of some of them.
-If you're interested in camping we can help with that too.
+Have a quick search using your favorite search engine to explore the many options.
+If you’re interested in camping we can help with that too.

 Like most places the weather here is not always easy to predict.
 We do our best to stay in touch with you as your scheduled training approaches to make alternate arrangements if necessary.
 There is no cancellation fee.